-Juliette thought about marrying the Prince and though Jacques-Rose was willing to give her a divorce, she ultimately decided against it because her husband had taken good care of him, and now he needed her help because he was poor and old.
+Juliette thought about marrying the Prince and though Jacques-Rose was willing to give her a divorce, she ultimately decided against it because her husband had taken good care of her.
+Moreover, he was poor and old and needed her more than ever.
 He had been ruined in 1807, partly because of Juliette’s rancor towards Napoleon.
-However, she did temporarily think about suicide but instead decided to make the Prince a friend.
+All the pressure about deciding whether to leave Jacques-Rose or not caused her to temporarily think about suicide.
+Instead she decided to make the Prince a friend and ended their relationship.

 Madame de Staël had been sick for a time and died in 1817.
-While at her bedside, Juliette meet François-René de Chateaubriand for the second time.
+While at her bedside, Juliette meet François-René de Chateaubriand for a second time.
 He came from an aristocratic family and was also the person credited with founding Romanticism in French literature.
-Before long, Juliette was attached to him and to the chagrin of other her admirers, Chateaubriand was foremost in her affections.
-He was also attracted to Juliette because around 1819, when she installed herself at the Abbaye-aux-Bois and her little salon became the literary center of Paris once again, she received several impassioned love letters from him.
+Before long, Juliette was attached to him and he was likewise attracted to her.
+To the chagrin of other her admirers, Chateaubriand became foremost in her affections and attentions.
+Their relationship began and around 1819, when she installed herself at the Abbaye-aux-Bois and her little salon became the literary center of Paris once again, she received several impassioned love letters from him.

+Jacques-Rose died on 29 March 1830 in Paris.
 Years, earlier, due to extreme pressure from his family, Chateaubriand had married a young aristocratic woman who died in 1847.
-Juliette’s husband had died years earlier on 29 March 1830 in Paris.
-With Juliette widowed and Chateaubriand wife’s dead, Chateaubriand, who could barely walk, suggested he and Juliette marry.
+With Juliette widowed and Chateaubriand wife’s dead, Chateaubriand, who could barely walk, suggested that he and Juliette marry.
 At the time Juliette was going blind and though she temporarily considered marrying him, she was ultimately dissuaded.
-Thus, Chateaubriand’s final years were spent with him living as recluse, leaving his Parisian abode only to visit her at the Abbaye-aux-Bois.
+Thus, Chateaubriand’s final years were spent with him living as recluse and only leaving his Parisian abode only to visit her at the Abbaye-aux-Bois.

 Chateaubriand died on 4 July 1848 in Paris.
-He was buried, as requested, on the tidal island Grand Bé near Saint-Malo, which is accessible only when the tide is out.
+As requested, he was buried on the tidal island Grand Bé near Saint-Malo, which is accessible only when the tide is out.
 Juliette lived less than a year.
 She died on 11 May 1849 of cholera at the age of 71.
 She was buried in the village Montmartre, north of Paris, in the cemetery known as Cimetière de Montmartre.
-One contemporary and literary critic, Charles Augustin Sainte-Beuve, wrote in tribute to the fair Juliette:
+One literary critic, Charles Augustin Sainte-Beuve, wrote in tribute to the fair Juliette: